Nitrokey/nitrokey-documentation/source/components/software/nitropy/all-platforms/installation.rst

 Preparation
 ~~~~~~~~~~~

-Python 3.9, 3.10 or 3.11
+Python
-""""""""""""""""""""""""
+""""""
 Python is already installed on most macOS and Linux systems or can be downloaded from `python.org <https://python.org>`__.
+Currently the supported Python versions are 3.9, 3.10, 3.11, 3.12 and 3.13.
 See the `Downloading Python Guide <https://wiki.python.org/moin/BeginnersGuide/Download>`__ for more information.

 pip
 """